- May 5, 2023

 In "NeverHome: Hall of Apathy," players control Granger, a young girl who wakes up in a strange and hostile world.
 They must navigate through a series of liminal and abstract rooms, solving puzzles and uncovering secrets to find a way back to reality.
 This horror game, inspired by early 2010's RPG Maker games, contains minor amounts of blood and unsettling imagery, and is the first chapter in a larger anthology-style game.

-- The art style and direction are unique and visually appealing, contributing significantly to the game's atmosphere.
+- The art style and music are standout features, creating an immersive and unique atmosphere.

 - The puzzles are creative and engaging, providing a satisfying challenge without feeling unfair.